lemonade-sdk/infinity-arcade/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to:
-- Report bugs or request features via GitHub issues
+- Report bugs or request features via GitHub issues.
-- Submit pull requests for improvements
+- Submit pull requests for improvements.
-- Share interesting game prompts and results
+- Share interesting game prompts and results.

 ## License

-This project is licensed under the same terms as the main Lemonade project.
+This project is licensed under the [MIT license](./LICENSE).

+## Maintainer

+This project is maintained by @jeremyfowers.

-## Credits
+## Notice

-Powered by [Lemonade Server](https://lemonade-server.ai) - bringing AI to your local machine.
+Most of the code for this project was generated by AI.